sekhavati/crystalline/README.md

 # Contributing

+- firstly, thanks for thinking about contributing, we welcome any contributions to help improve this library
 - cover how all functions first parameter should be the object type being operated on (ie: array, object etc), helps reduce learning curve with the library
 - favour verbs that already exist (eg: "alter"), helps reduce learning curve with the library
 - favour native javascript (unless for readability sake), helps not reinvent the wheel